About Flaxseed or Alsi:

 Side Effects of Flaxseed or Alsi:

-Flaxseed or alsi has been used since thousands of years back and is quite safe unless and until you are allergic to it.
-There is no known side effects of it other than the flatulence or bloating (due to its high fibre content) that may occur in starting.
-Flaxseed is rich in fibre, therefore if you are consuming it daily, increase water intake.
+Flax seed or alsi has been used since thousands of years back and is quite safe unless and until you are allergic to it.
+There is no known side effects of it other than the flatulence or bloating (due to its high fiber content) that may occur in starting.
+Flax seed is rich in fiber, therefore if you are consuming it daily, increase water intake.

 If someone has gastrointestinal symptoms, such as- flatulence or bloating- he should start with a small amount (one teaspoon) and gradually increase the quantity up to two to three teaspoons.
 Don’t take more than 30 gm in a day in any case; it may cause chest burning and indigestion.